cassandraelmer/mat301/ps4_answers.md

    3. Which state sells the most products?

-   4. What is the maximum number of orders a single customer has placed?
+   4. Which customer has placed the most orders?

    5. How many items are in the largest order?